Geekid812/TrackmaniaBingo/README.md

 # ![Trackmania Bingo](.github/img/bingo_thumbnail.png)

+> **Warning:** You are currently viewing the main development branch, which is being heavily modified and does not reflect the current stable version.
+To use the current live Bingo version, check out the `stable` branch.

 > **[Trackmania Bingo](https://openplanet.dev/plugin/trackmaniabingo)** is a new gamemode where two or more teams compete be the first to complete a row, column or diagonal on the game board.
 Each cell on this board corresponds to a track that players can claim for their team by achieving a specific medal on that track.

 This repository contains the source code for the game client, an Openplanet plugin written in [Angelscript](https://www.angelcode.com/angelscript/), as well as the backend, a web application and TCP game server written in [Rust](https://www.rust-lang.org/).
 Feel free to contribute to the development of this project by submitting an issue or pull request!